-Without proper licensing you could receive heavy fines or your business shutting down.
+Without proper licensing, you could receive heavy fines, or risk your business shutting down.
 Say if you’re specializing in food delivery you might need a Food license or a license for Food Transport Business.

 You can learn more about obtaining the right licenses for your business by clicking here.

 You NEED business insurance.
-That way your business’ financial wellbeing is protected so you can operate safely without fear of loss not being covered.
+That way your business’s financial well-being is protected so you can operate safely without fear of loss not being covered.

 Workers’ Compensation Insurance is relevant if your business has employees, making it useful for delivery businesses that have anywhere from 5 to 50 drivers.

 The best way to go about business insurance is by doing copious amounts of research and meeting with insurance companies.
 This leaves no stone unturned and you can make the best decision regarding your company.